-A friend antique wine (Germanized Surrentine), which became popular especially under the reign of Emperor Augustus (63 BC-14 AD).
-He came from the eponymous peninsula Sorrento south of Naples in the present region Campania, The Roman author Pliny the Elder (23-79) describes it as a light, acidic wine that needs 20 to 25 years of maturity, which is very surprising for a "light white wine".
-He became a variant of the widespread ancient grape variety called Aminea vinified.
-Pliny counts him Caecubian and the famous one Falernian in terms of quality to the top wines, what the Greek doctor Galen (129-216) also does more than 100 years later.
-Visibly, however, the quality was not undisputed, because the emperor Tiberius (42 BC-47 AD) and Caligula (12-41) described him as " vinegar high quality ”.
+A friend antique wine (Germanized Surrentiner), who became particularly popular under the rule of the Emperor Augustus (63 BC-14 AD).
+He came from the eponymous peninsula Sorrento south of Naples in today's region Campania, The Roman author Pliny the Elder (23-79) describes it as a light, acid-rich wine that needs 20 to 25 years of maturity, which is very surprising for a "light white wine".
+It became a widely used variety ancient grape called Aminea vinified.
+Pliny counts him Caecubian and the famous Falernian in terms of quality to the top wines, what the Greek doctor Galen (129-216) also does so over 100 years later.
+But the quality was not uncontroversial, because the emperors Tiberius (42 BC-47 AD) and Caligula (12-41) referred to him as " vinegar high quality ”.